getnikola/plugins/v8/postcast/README.md

 Other configuration options are available.
 For more information, see `conf.py.sample`.

-- Posts selected for incorporation into a feed should have `enclosure` metadata linking to the audio file to be used.
-This file needs to be available as part of the site source, as it will be directly inspected for attributes as part of the feed generation.

-  .. enclosure: episode.mp3

-Other per-post metadata may also be provided.
+## Peta fields

+- **category** - the post category is used to select posts for the feed

+- **tag** - post tags are used to select posts for the feed

+- **author** - the post author is used to identify the author of the episode in the feed

+- **itunes_author** - an explicit author for the episode can be specified if it differs from the post author

+- **itunes_summary** - an explicit summary can be provided for the episode; otherwise, the body of the post will be used

+- **itunes_image** - episode art

+- **enclosure** - the audio file (usually .mp3 or .ogg) to be distributed

+- **itunes_duration** - the real-time length of the audio file; used to provide this information to applications before the file has been downloaded

+- **itunes_subtitle** - a short description that provides general
+    information about the episode

+- **itunes_explicit** - a boolean expressing whether the episode
+    contains explicit content; overrides POSTCAST_ITUNES_EXPLICIT

 For more information, see `post.rst.sample`.